Powered by Fr. Abraham Mutholath Foundation NFP

 APOSTLES

 The apostolic vocation was a call from Jesus, followed by consent and commitment from the apostles.
-Jesus had many followers called disciples.
-They were admirers and followers of Jesus.
+Though Jesus had many followers called disciples, they were admirers and followers of Jesus.
 Whereas the apostles were full-time companions of Jesus who learned from Jesus’ words and actions.
 They were also his messengers of the Kingdom of God during and after his public ministry.

 The apostles were not sure of what kind of kingdom Jesus was going to establish.
 In fact, they were confused on that issue.
 They were fighting for positions because of their misunderstanding that Jesus was going to establish an earthly kingdom.
 It was not their fault because such was the common belief in the Messiah.
 Within the three years of training, Jesus reformatted the mind of the apostles according to his vision.
 They were open to receive the message of Jesus and his Messiahship different from the ordinary understanding of the time.
 All of them (Matthias in the place of Judas) received the Holy Spirit and continued the mission of Jesus.
 They all faced challenges and persecution because they continued the mission of Jesus.
 They felt joy and satisfaction in their mission than in their previous way of life.
 All of them, except John the Evangelist, became martyrs.

-Three sets of apostles had the same first names: (1) James son of Zebedee and James the son of Alphaeus; (2) Judas Thaddeus and Judas Iscariot; and (3) Simon Peter and Simon the Cananean.
+4. There were three pairs with the same first names: James son of Zebedee and James the son of Alphaeus, Judas Thaddeus and Judas Iscariot, and Simon Peter and Simon the Canaanean.

-Peter, Nathaniel (Bartholomew), and Thomas professed their faith in Jesus.
+5. Peter, Nathanael (Bartholomew), and Thomas professed their faith in Jesus.

-Mathew and John wrote the gospels.
-The other evangelists, Mark and Luke, were not from the initial apostles.
+6. Matthew and John wrote the gospels.
+Mark and Luke were not among the twelve apostles.

-There were three sets of brothers.
-(1) Peter and Andrew, (2) James and John who were sons of Zebedee, and (3) James the son of Alphaeus, Judas Thaddeus the brother of James, and Simon the Canaanite or Zealot.
+7. There were three sets of brothers: (1) Peter and Andrew, (2) James and John who were sons of Zebedee, and (3) James the son of Alphaeus, Judas Thaddeus, and Simon the Canaanite who were also cousins of Jesus.

-Andrew and Philip were disciples of John the Baptist.
+9. Andrew and Philip were disciples of John the Baptist before they followed Jesus.

 APOSTLES, FEAST DAYS